-This is my rendition of the ‘Basil Melon Daisy’ cocktail from Graciales at Peddlers & Co and its rather delicious.
-It seems to be a ‘thing’ in drinks recipes to add jam to sweeten them up, and this of course makes total sense to me.
-It replaces the sugar syrup component in a cocktail adding something better, and in this case its strawberry jam.
+This is my rendition of the ‘Basil Melon Daisy’ cocktail from a restaurant I ate at recently and it’s rather delicious.
+I have replaced the sugar syrup component in a cocktail adding something better and in this case its strawberry jam.
 So you have the strawberry flavour along with all the sweetness you need to just stir though.
 How convenient?

 You can either use soda water to top this drink up, tonic water or ginger ale.
 Whatever your flavour preference.
 All three work very well.
 I thought ginger ale added the most interest as well as sweetness, so this is what I went with.